This topic describes how to create a user-created Oracle data source.

 Procedure

-Add IP addresses to the whitelist.
+Add IP addresses to a whitelist.

 Log on to the Quick BI console.